oidebrett/mattercloudcontroller/docs/site/codelabs/how-to-provide-ota.md

 ![alt-architecture-here](assets/matter_esp32_setup.png)

 In this CodeLab we will run a Matter Latter on a ESP32 microcontroller, the OTA provider on Linux.
 This will allow us to provide OTA updates and we will learn how to use the OTA feature of the Matter protocol.

+Note, we will use the Matter lighting sample app from the connectedhomeip repo as this application has built in OTA support.

 ### What You’ll Learn
 - What you will need (Pre-requisities)